imrafaelmerino/java-fun/docs/README.md

 ```

-You may want to get the Java primitive types directly.
+You may want to retrieve Java primitive types directly.
 In this case, if there is no element at
-the specified path, the following methods returns null, unless you specify a supplier to
+the specified path, the following methods return null, unless you specify a supplier to
 produce a default value:

 ```code